DL-Phenylalanine | DLPA

 DL-phenylalanine sourcing is focused on ensuring it’s NON-GMO and vegan.

-DL-phenylalanine has been used in clinical trials at doses ranging from 50 mg/day to 400 mg three times a day.
-Mild sedation and fatigue have been reported for daily doses above 600 mg .
-We chose a dose that is below the amount that has been linked to sedation or fatigue and which would be expected to be complementary with other ingredients, such as N-acetyl-L-tyrosine (NALT) or velvet bean extract, that support the production of dopamine and related molecules.*
+DL-phenylalanine has been used in clinical trials at amounts ranging from 50 mg/day to 400 mg three times a day.
+Mild sedation and fatigue have been reported for daily amounts above 600 mg .
+We chose a serving that is below the amount that has been linked to sedation or fatigue and which would be expected to be complementary with other ingredients, such as N-acetyl-L-tyrosine (NALT) or velvet bean extract, that support the production of dopamine and related molecules.*

 Supports brain function*